Skin cancer can be treated with more success if it’s found early. The way to find

 skin exams at certain times of the year.
 Healthcare providers who are part of this

-program do not make a diagnosis, but can tell you if you should see a dermatologist.
+program don't make a diagnosis, but can tell you if you should see a dermatologist.

 Visit the AAD website, or call your local health department to find a provider who will be offering